Challenges in Translational Medicine

 Translating scientific concepts into clinical applications is a major contemporary challenge in medical health care.
-Expiring patents, empty pipelines and the increasing complexity of product development in an emerging era of individualized medicine mean that even large pharmaceutical companies are not able to address these challenges alone.
-At the same time, increasing regulatory requirements and costs have seen public research institutions virtually suspend the clinical translation of new scientific insight.
-Here in Mainz, we believe mastering these challenges is possible through cooperation between first-rate research institutes and private companies specializing in innovative product development.
+Expiring patents, empty pipelines of pharmaceutical companies and the increasing complexity of product development in the era of individualized medicine mean that even large pharmaceutical companies cannot address these challenges alone.
+At the same time, increasing regulatory requirements and costs have seen public research organizations virtually suspend the clinical translation of new scientific insight.
+Here in Mainz, we are convinced that mastering these challenges is possible through cooperation between our first-rate research institute and private companies specializing in innovative product development.

 The future of drug development lies in combining basic and clinical research with commercial development.
-Interweaving the research and development of different stakeholders will expedite the development process and maximize the bidirectional flow of insight between basic research and the clinical testing of new treatment modalities.
-Although managing the interface between scientific and technological innovation and traditional product development is complex and multi-layered, it is also one of the key requirements for the success of such a public-private partnership.
+Interweaving the interests and competencies of diverse stakeholders expedites development and maximizes the bidirectional flow of insight.
+Although managing the interface between scientific and technological innovation and traditional product development is complex and multi-layered, it is also one of the key requirements for the success of such public-private partnerships.

 Founding of TRON